The Best Things to Do in Bath

 Is there a sentence in the English language more vulnerable to the effect of the insertion of a ‘the’ than the title: ‘Things to Do in Bath?’
 Alas, this isn’t the rubber ducky kind of holiday.
 Although, it did take its name from the Roman baths that made use of the hot springs in the city, which became a popular spa town and religious hub over the subsequent centuries.
 And if it was good enough for Charles Dickens and Jane Austen (who was said to have hated it, actually), then it’s good enough for us.
 Still, it’s a bit of a strange name, even if it’s not quite as odd as the German equivalent of Baden-Baden (Bath-Bath – so good, they named it twice).

 But why use two words and four syllables, when the English can just use one.
-If the city were a lovely hot bath, then its hot springs, spas and Roman vestiges would make up the glorious hot water, while the uniform layout of its historic architecture – with the Bath Abbey among the highlights – is the soapy bubbles on top.
-Yes, it’s a very odd metaphor, but read on for Plum Guide's expert take on things to do in Bath.
+If the city were a lovely hot bath, then its hot springs, spas and Roman vestiges would make up the glorious hot water, while the uniform layout of its historic architecture – with the Bath Abbey among the highlights – is the soapy, bubbly topping.
+Yes, it’s a very odd metaphor, but here at Plum Guide, we are travel experts who have gone above and beyond to create this guide specifically for you, so if we want to paint strange images of bubble baths in your head, then we will.
+Anyway, enjoy our suggestions of what you can do to enjoy your trip to Bath.

 weird intriguing Roman customs in the bathhouse, and check out the 3D model of the house as it was back then.
 The complex was constructed back in 70AD, and many of its original architecture is still intact.
 Imagine real, actual Roman people using the plunge pool and meandering through the changing rooms, as you wander along 2,000-year-old pavements.